CandelaCSIC/hofa/docs/source/index.rst

          :class-card: intro-card
          :shadow: md

          A detailed description of all methods and classes in HoFa.
-This assumes familiarity with the key concepts and ideas of the starting guide and the user guide.
+This section assumes familiarity with the key concepts and ideas of the starting guide and the user guide.

          +++